afurmanov/namespaces/README.markdown

     end

-## USE CASES WHEN ONE MIGHT NEED IT
+## WHY ON EARTH SOMEBODY MIGHT NEED IT?
+   I have described it [here](http://afurmanov.com/2010/09/03/finding-lexical-nesting-for-self-in-ruby)

+## License
+   MIT.